pawelptak/raspberrypi-server/README.md

 # Data backup

 ## Immich
 In the `immich` folder you got the .env file and there: `UPLOAD_LOCATION` with all the photos and `DB_DATA_LOCATION` that has the paths to the photos.
 Both have to be backuped.
 The database is automatically backuped in `UPLOAD_LOCATION\backups` ([source](https://immich.app/docs/administration/backup-and-restore/#automatic-database-backups)).
-To create a backup on a separate drive, you need to perform the following steps:
+To create a backup of Immich db and the media files on a separate drive, you need to perform the following steps:

 1. Install Borg:
     ```